MonashDeepNeuron/HPP/content/part5/tasks/classes.md

 ### Task 1.2 : Defining a Class

 A class is defined identically to a structure.
 In fact, to C++ they are identical.
 You can use either keyword to create a class type.
-Typically however, `struct` is reserved for simple structures while classes are use for more complex types.
-There is one distinction between the two type declarators, classes will make all of its members (methods and variables) private while structures are public by default.
-From now on I'll refer to structures and classes as classes or types.
+Typically however, `struct` is reserved for simple structures while `class` are use for more complex types by convention.
+There is one distinction between the two declarations, `class` will make all class members (methods and variables) private by default while `struct` will make them public by default.

+> Note: From now on I'll refer to structures and classes as classes or types.

 ```cxx
 #include <iostream>